AnitaPanda09/Online-Sales-2024/README.md

 # visualization tools/ charts
 In this dashboard I have used different types of visualization tools/ charts.

--Power Query
+•Power Query
--Pie Chart
+•Pie Chart
--Donut Chart
+•Donut Chart
--Cards
+•Cards
--Area chart
+•Area chart
--Column Chart
+•Column Chart
--Bar Chart
+•Bar Chart
--Column and line Chart
+•Column and line Chart
--Slicer
+•Slicer

 # Conclusion
 This dashboard gives us an insight into the different changes in revenue and units of products sold by month and the category of the product, the region of the customer where most item sold, also payment channel used by customers.